 In 2016, the FDA made e-cigarettes subject to the same rules as tobacco products.
 One result of this is that purchasers must be at least 18 years of age.

 The American Academy of Pediatrics (AAP) strongly recommend that the minimum age to purchase any tobacco product, including e-cigarettes, be raised to 21 years in all states.

 Nine states have already banned e-cigarette use in the same places where smoking is not allowed, and there is a growing call for vaping regulations to be stricter.

-E-cigarettes are a tobacco product, and no tobacco use is safe.
+E-cigarette kits are available to purchase online.
+However, it is important to remember that they are a nicotine-based product, and no nicotine use is safe.
 Until we know more, it is probably best to use them with caution.